 Information on the use of cod liver oil alongside other treatment modalities is limited and further research is necessary to understand how cod liver oil may fit into a cancer treatment plan.
 One recent study showed no significant issues with the use of cod liver oil in human patients undergoing radiation therapy.11

-When to Not Use Cod Liver Oil with Your Dog
+When to Not Give Cod Liver Oil to Dogs

 Cod liver oil should not be given with another source of omega-3 fatty acids, vitamin D, or vitamin A, as combining multiple sources can increase the risk of toxicity.